telerik/ajax-docs/api/server/Telerik.Web.UI/RadToolBarButton.md

             	When a button's Checked state is set to true, all the buttons that belong to the same group in the RadToolBar get their Checked state set to false.

-###  Group `String`

-Gets or sets the group to which the button belongs.

-#### Remarks
-The Group property of the button depends on the
-            	CheckOnClick property.
-When several buttons
-            	in the RadToolBar are assigned to the same group, checking one of them will uncheck the one that is currently checked.
-If the CheckOnClick property is set to
-            	false, the Group property will be ignored.

 ###  CheckedCssClass `Boolean`